Practical guides for AI adoption

 - • Intelligent document processing and data extraction

-Level 3: AI-Native (Transformation)
+Level 3: AI-Native Operating Systems

 The highest level involves building AI into the core of your business operations.
 This often means custom-built solutions, proprietary models, or AI-first business processes.
 Examples: